 Jellyfish are not often thought of as obscure or even useful organisms.
 Anyone who has ever stepped on one can attest to that.
 Subsequently, most aquariums discard jellies into a small, dark room in the back of the building.
 This is not the case at the Monterey Bay Aquarium, where dozens of different species of jellies enjoy an enormous, elaborate, and proper display.

 These ancient creatures, on Earth millions of years before humans, come in all shapes and sizes.
 They are a vital part of the ocean ecosystem and are even a food source for sea turtles and other marine life.
 Their recognizable umbrella-shaped bell and trailing tentacles are vital for survival.
 The bell of the jellyfish is used for movement, while the tentacles are used for capturing prey and defense.
-At the MBA, all of this is explained and more.
+At the Aquarium, all of this is explained and more.

 Know Before You Go

-The main jellyfish exhibit is located on the second floor of the east wing of the Aquarium.
-Look for a sign that says "The Open Sea."
-Its entrance has a circular tank going around the room filled with sardines.
+The main jellies exhibit is located on the second floor of the Open Sea wing of the Aquarium.
+At its entrance, sardine swirl overhead in a circular exhibit.